ambellinger/liri-node-app/README.md

 # Liri
 Liri operates as a command line version of siri.
-"She" takes in commands and utilizes API's to return information.
+"She" takes in commands and utilizes APIs to return information.
 Currently Liri is equiped with basic OMDB (movies), Bands in Town, and Spotify information.

 ## Technologies Used
 * Javascript